IBM signs $1.25 billion WPP cloud deal and says more coming

 This hybrid approach means companies can wait for years before they consider moving their most sensitive core financial systems to the cloud computers.
 It also gives them the option of never having to move.

-Secondly, European clients demand that their data remain stored locally in European data center, a requirement IBM has met by building seven public cloud data centers across Europe in London, Amsterdam, Paris and one in Germany, with another to follow there shortly.
+Secondly, European clients demand that their data remain stored locally in European data centre, a requirement IBM has met by building seven public cloud data centres across Europe in London, Amsterdam, Paris and one in Germany, with another to follow there shortly.

 WPP’s deal will allow the London-based company to stitch together the operations of the more than 300 agencies it has acquired through a relentless roll-up of the advertising business over the past decade and more.